 It is based on 3 main objectives:

-This report takes stock of progress made in implementing the Principles for Transparency and Integrity in Lobbying.
+This new report takes stock of progress made in implementing the Principles for Transparency and Integrity in Lobbying.